MatejKoplan/flats_spider/README.md

 ## 4. Scaling the project
 If the desire is to scrape on a larger scale, then there are several challenges that need to be addressed.
 1. Distributing the load.
 As the number of sites we need to process increases, it will be necessary to parallelize the scraping process.
-Scrapy uses multiple threads, but only one core by deafault.
+Scrapy uses multiple threads, but only one core by default.
 Using different approaches such as python's multiprocessing, docker's --scale, or kubernetes for very large scales, we can scale the extraction process arbitrarily.
 2. Separating the scraping and visiting.
 If the data processing is heavy, we can lighten the load on Scrapy by separating the visit component from the processing.
 If we set up an API where we can send the resulting pages to be processed, we can heavily increase the concurrency of the Scrapy requests.
 Scaling of the API then becomes very easy, for beginner needs, we can just use a `docker-compose up --scale=n` command and go from there.